lendamico/lendami.co/_posts/speaking/2017-06-28-product-tank-philadelphia.md

 permalink:
 source:
 tags:
-title: "Product Tank Philadelphia&#58; &ldquo;The Design Studio Method for Product Owners&rdquo;"
+title: The Design Studio Method for Product Owners
 ---
 <!-- more -->